Dresden S-Bahn: Rolling stock

 Services are operated by double-deck-push–pull trains.
-All trains have 1st and 2nd. class.
+All trains have 1st and 2nd class seating.
 As with other S-Bahn services operated by Deutsche Bahn, trains are marked " Bahn Dresden ."

-From 16 July 2007, 53 new double-deck cars (13 control and 40 middle cars) were gradually delivered by Waggonbau Görlitz for lines S 1 and S 3 until the timetable change on 9.
+From July 2007, 53 new double-deck cars (13 control and 40 middle cars) were gradually delivered by Waggonbau Görlitz for lines S 1 and S 3 until the timetable change on 9.
 December 2007, replacing the old double-deck cars.
 The cost of acquiring the 53 cars that are capable of operating at up to 160 km/h was €72 million.
-On the same day, a new rollingstock depot was opened in the old town of Dresden.
+On the same day, a new rolling stock depot was opened in the old town of Dresden.
 The new vehicles were delivered in full by the timetable change in December 2007.

-Trains were hauled by locomotives of class 143 and Bombardier Traxx (class 146.0).
+Trains were hauled by class 143 and Bombardier Traxx (class 146.0) locomotives.
 Siemens ES64U2 (class 182) locomotives were due to take over operations from the timetable change in December 2015.